ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # UnityURPToonLitShaderExample
-A very simple toon lit shader example, for you to learn writing custom shader in URP.
+A very simple toon lit shader example, for you to learn writing custom toon lit shader in URP.

-Because this shader was created for people learning shader writing in URP, it is an extremely simplified version from the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections).
+Because this toon lit shader was created for people learning shader writing in URP, it is an extremely simplified version from the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections).

-Why creating this "simplified version" shader?
+Why creating this "simplified version" toon lit shader?
 -------------------
-Lots of my shader friends are looking for a toon lit example shader in URP, so I want them to switch to URP with me, so I decided to provide one.
+Lots of my shader friends are looking for a toon lit example shader in URP, I want them to switch to URP with me, so I decided to provide an example URP toon lit shader.

 Some screenshots from the original shader:
 -------------------